AP® Music Theory Score Calculator 2026

 Section Details

 The AP Music Theory exam uses a weighted scoring system that combines your performance on all three sections.
 The multiple-choice section accounts for 45% of your score, the written free-response section makes up another 45%, and the sight-singing section contributes the final 10%.
+Here is the exact scoring formula used in our calculator:

 AP Music Theory ScorePercentage of Students